patrickbwarren/inkscape-survex-export/README.md

 to be the same and given as an `*equate` at the start of the `.svx` file.
 The tolerance to select these (eg 0.2m) can be adjusted in the Parameters tab in the export dialogue box.
-Stations which feature in these `*equate`s are automatically exported out of the underlying `*begin` and `*end` block by the appropriate `*export` commands.
+Stations which feature in this `*equate` are automatically exported out of the underlying `*begin` and `*end` block by the appropriate `*export` commands.

 ### Workflow